donenoyes/awesome-android-libraries/README.md

 **Glide 5 disk cache strategy**

-**DiskCacheStrategy.DATA -->** Only cache the original picture
+**DiskCacheStrategy.DATA:** Only cache the original picture

-**DiskCacheStrategy.RESOURCE -->** Only cache the converted pictures
+**DiskCacheStrategy.RESOURCE:** Only cache the converted pictures

-**DiskCacheStrategy.ALL -->** cache both the original picture and the converted picture.
+**DiskCacheStrategy.ALL:** cache both the original picture and the converted picture.
 For remote pictures, cache DATA and RESOURCE.
 For local pictures, only cache RESOURCE

-**DiskCacheStrategy.AUTOMATIC -->** Default strategy, try to use the best strategy for local and remote pictures.
+**DiskCacheStrategy.AUTOMATIC:** Default strategy, try to use the best strategy for local and remote pictures.
 When downloading network pictures, use DATA.
 For local pictures, use RESOURCE

-**DiskCacheStrategy.NONE -->** Do not cache any content
+**DiskCacheStrategy.NONE:** Do not cache any content

 **Glide cache is divided into weak reference + LruCache + DiskLruCache**

 **The order of reading data is weak reference > LruCache > DiskLruCache > network.**

-**The order of writing cache is network –> DiskLruCache–> LruCache–> weak reference**
+**The order of writing cache is network > DiskLruCach > LruCache > weak reference**

 Disk caching is implemented through DiskLruCache, and different types of cached pictures can be obtained according to different caching strategies.